The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 - Assists teams and collaborations.

 Again, these suggestions are quite abstract, like most things in Scrum.
-The truth is, many teams do not define Sprint Goal because they do not know what exactly it is for and what to do.
+The truth is, many teams do not define a Sprint Goal because they do not know what exactly it is for and what to do.

 However, let us give you an example to illustrate and discuss how a Sprint Goal can help.

 Imagine working on an online platform that allows user registration.
 You are at the beginning of the project.
-The Product Owner role has prioritized many User Stories, all associated with user registration-related functionality.
+The Product Owner role has prioritized many User Stories, all associated with user registration related functionality.
 Let’s set a Sprint goal that will please our customers, users, and all relevant stakeholders of the product.

 “Create an opportunity for users to sign up to the platform as quickly, easily, and conveniently as possible without any obstacles or problems.”

 This brief plot actually contains a lot of collected information that we need to understand and follow.